-The Wizarding World of Harry Potter, the much lauded land based on the boy wizard book and movie series, has finally arrived at Universal Studios Hollywood.
-The landmark attraction offers enchantment to Potter fans and Muggles (that's non-magical folk) alike.
-Whether you're visiting Hollywood and searching for things to do or are a Potter-obsessed local looking for your fix, check out these tips and bits of info before you embark on your journey.
+The Wizarding World of Harry Potter, the much lauded land based on the boy wizard book and movie series, first opened at Universal Studios Hollywood in 2016 but we’d argue that it’s still the destination at the theme park (at least until Super Nintendo World comes along).
+The Wizarding World’s landmark attraction offers enchantment to Potter fans and Muggles (that’s non-magical folk) alike.
+Whether you’re visiting Hollywood (though the park is technically just over the hill in Universal City) and searching for things to do or are a Potter-obsessed local looking for your fix, check out these tips and bits of info before you embark on your journey.

 Is the Wizarding World of Harry Potter an entirely separate theme park?